-At Zion Health, we have re-imagined the HealthShare model to simplify the experience of our members and make medical cost sharing more accessible.
+At Zion HealthShare, we have reimagined the HealthShare model to simplify the experience for our members and make medical cost sharing more accessible.
 Our Member Guidelines outline who we are as an organization and how we share in the medical costs of our members.

 Modern-day medical cost sharing communities, also known as HealthShares, began in the 1980s when a beloved pastor in Ohio was involved in a terrible automobile accident.
 His congregation came together to pay his medical bills—in full, in just forty-five days.
 This same community decided to continue following the biblical mandate to “bear one another’s burdens” by sharing healthcare costs in a simple yet practical way.

 Members of HealthShare communities across the country share one another’s medical expenses in a similar fashion.
 This system has proven to be an effective alternative to traditional—increasingly complex and costly—health insurance.
 Members enjoy the freedom, flexibility, and stability of community medical cost sharing while keeping more money in their own pockets.

 Zion HealthShare began sharing medical costs with its members in 2019 and has since become the fastest-growing, top-rated HealthShare in the nation.
 Learning from the organizations that came before it, Zion HealthShare was founded with the mission to reimagine the medical cost sharing model to fit the needs of its members amid the rapidly changing environment of American healthcare.

 Zion HealthShare offers superior-quality service to its community.
 Our goal is to continually reimagine the HealthShare experience as a member-focused community.
 Zion HealthShare is a community that employees are proud to be a part of, that medical professionals prefer for their patients, and that members love and recommend to their family and friends.